 The most enjoyable part of the job or jobs as work may be related, but the job itself may be entirely different in focus and procedure as you move up and around the organization.
 Working in a regional office involves working directly with the states or territories.
 Central office works with regions and other groups on a national scale.
-The focus of each ismore... different, each interesting in its own way.
+The focusmore... of each is different, each interesting in its own way.

 As a Public Affairs or Customer Service Specialist you would establish and maintain relations with the media and public relations staff of various organizations and groups.
 You could also review and analyze Congressional and White House correspondence for appropriate responses, and prepare written responses to a wide variety of technical, complex and sensitive controlled inquiries concerning the program.
 You may also be asked to develop standard language to be used in response to similar inquiries; however, you will serve as an integral part of public affairs/public information activities and projects informing and educating Federal and State staff as well as a broad general audience.